smxiongdi-zz/kucoin_bot/README.md

 add better price determinations based on the kucoin api e.g. lower interval price fluctuation calculations

-add orderbook evaluations on sell/buy walls to beat whales selling off</br>
+add orderbook evaluations on sell/buy walls to beat whales selling off this helpfully prevents stalling on the ordering</br>
-this helpfully prevents stalling on the ordering outbid for buys / underbid for sales by .0001 sats on existing orderbooks once an acceptable price is reached, to sell off more quickly
+outbid for buys / underbid for sales by .0001 sats on existing orderbooks once an acceptable price is reached, to sell off more quickly

 implement the buy/sell api to start experimentally trading small amounts once the above is complete